 The Cleft and Craniofacial Team, in conjunction with the VPI Center, will periodically assess your child's speech development.
 Sometimes speech can be affected after cleft palate surgery.
 If surgery is needed to treat a speech problem, it is performed when your child is between 3 to 5 years old.
-You will see the surgeon two weeks after surgery.
 Your child may resume speech therapy two weeks after surgery.